gut-space/satnogs/doc/users.md

 # Users Management

 Users information has been introduced in [schema update 07](../server/db/satnogs-07.psql).
 There's a new table that holds user-id, username, salted SHA256 digest, and user role.
 Until we add flask-admin (or some other management panel), the process of adding new users is manual.

 To add a new user:

 1. log into the server using ssh
 2. psql satnogs
-3. Add
+3. add entry for new user

 ```sql
 INSERT INTO users(id, username, digest, email, role)